Joe Gatting

-Joe Stephen Gatting (born 25 November 1987) is a first-class cricketer and former footballer who played for Hampshire until he was released at the end of the 2015 season.
-Gatting previously played football for Brighton & Hove Albion as a striker before being released on 31 October 2008.
-He however returned to football part-time for one season with Whitehawk.
+Joe Stephen Gatting (born 25 November 1987) is a cricket coach and former first-class cricketer and footballer who played for Sussex and Hampshire, as well as Brighton & Hove Albion.

-Gatting attended Cardinal Newman Catholic School in Hove, followed by Brighton College.
-Gatting has also played for Sussex County Cricket Club's academy.
-Gatting is the son of former Brighton & Hove Albion defender Steve Gatting and nephew of former England cricket captain Mike Gatting.

 Football career

 Gatting came through the youth ranks at Brighton & Hove Albion garnering a reputation as a prolific goalscorer.
-Gatting made his first team debut against Southampton on 2 January 2006.
+He made his first team debut as a substitute against Southampton on 2 January 2006 and scored in the Seagulls biggest win at Withdean Stadium, an 8–0 victory over Northwich Victoria in the F.A.
+Cup first round in November 2006.

 On 13 September 2007, Gatting joined Conference National side Woking on loan for 3 months after finding first-team opportunities at the Albion difficult after the arrival of summer signing Nicky Forster.

 Gatting returned to Brighton in December 2007 and once again found it difficult to find first-team opportunities.

-At the start of the 2008–09 season, Gatting joined Conference South side Bognor Regis Town on a month's loan.

-After failing to make an appearance during the 2008–09 season, Gatting was released from Brighton on 31 October 2008, before leaving football altogether to take up a career in cricket.
+At the start of the 2008–09 season, Gatting joined Conference South side Bognor Regis Town on a month's loan and was released by Brighton & Hove Albion on 31 October 2008, before leaving full-time football altogether to take up a career in cricket.

+In November 2008 he signed for Sussex County League team Whitehawk and was selected to play for Sussex after just one appearance.
+He then linked up with Sussex CCC for winter training and joined the county cricket team on non-contract terms for the 2009 season.

+He returned to play for Whitehawk in the 2010–11 season, scoring 12 goals before leaving once more in January 2011 to return to cricket with Sussex.
+His manager Darren Freeman praised his contribution and hoped to see him return in the future.

-Gatting semi-returned to football however in 2010, signing part-time for Whitehawk.
-In 2014–15 season, he is playing for Peacehaven & Telscombe FC, members of the Ryman Isthmian Football League.
+In 2014–15 he was playing for the East Sussex side Peacehaven & Telscombe in the Ryman Isthmian Football League, before relocating to Norfolk where he joined Dereham Town of the Isthmian League North Division in July 2016, where he played until the end of the 2018–19 season.